codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where was the Declaration of Independence signed?

-At the bottom!
+How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Quantum Link
+ 1. Secure
- 2. Prodigy
+ 2. Schottky
- 3. CompuServe
+ 3. Shamir
- 4. GEnie
+ 4. Stable

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Shamir
 </details>